-The consultative sales professional?
-What, instead of a car salesman?
-A Fuller Brush Salesman?
-The Avon Lady?
-I don’t get it.
-Every sales professional is a consultant, and should be 1. genuinely interested in building a strong reputation and strong relationships; 2. particular about having facts and creative solutions that solve problems and 3. savvy about building his/her business.
+Pitiful.
+So, as a coach and trainer who helps people elevate their professional skill sets, I thought this would be a great topic: The consultative sales professional.
+Every sales professional is a consultant, and should be 1.
+Genuinely interested in building a strong reputation and strong relationships; 2.
+Particular about having facts and creative solutions that solve problems and 3.
+Savvy about the client as a professional connection and knowledgeable about the client’s business.

 When is selling non-consultative?
 When it’s order-taking.
 There are times when customers don’t need assistance in making a right decision.
 (Somehow earning commission on these deals is less sweet, though, right?)
 In my experience, this is the only time we are not required to be a counselor.